codegregcode/cruise-ships/README.md

 # Cruise Ships

-Acproject created as part of my studies with [Command Shift](https://github.com/CommandShiftHQ)!
+A project created as part of my studies with [Command Shift](https://github.com/CommandShiftHQ)!
 During this project I learnt how to break down a user story into a domain model, object-oriented programming, dependency injection, as well as learning about mocks and spies in tests.

 ## Roadmap